 Whether you’ll be spending winter cozy at home, visiting family and friends over the holidays, or on a relaxing retreat, it makes no difference.
 This is the perfect time of year to treat yourself to a handful of new titles and enjoy the process of steadily working your way through them.
 When it’s cold outside, reading is really one of the best forms of self-care!

-Now, sit back, pour yourself a cup of steaming hot cocoa, light a few candles, and grab the cuddliest blanket you can find… these books are all about finding inner warmth in the darkest, coldest months of the year.
+Now, sit back, pour yourself a cup of steaming hot cocoa, light a few candles, and grab the cuddliest blanket you can find.
+These are the best winter books for the coldest months of the year.

 1. The Lion, the Witch and the Wardrobe, C.S.
 Lewis